ufs-community/UFS_UTILS/tests/README.md

 Input data such as small text files may be placed in a ./data sub-directory.
 The CMakeLists.txt file should then be updated to copy this data to the run directory.
-For example, if you test needs an input namelist (called input.nml), use the following command:
+For example, if your test needs an input namelist (called input.nml), use the following command:

 ```